 Decorate a wine bottle with glass paint to create this easy DIY hummingbird feeder.

 I’ve always wanted to design my own glass hummingbird feeder from an old wine bottle, but I’ve never been crazy about the hummingbird feeder stopper corks that most of those projects involve.
-It’s my experience that these just about always leak, and leaks draw ants and bees.
-So I was excited recently to discover that I could use the saucer base from an inexpensive store-bought plastic feeder (it cost just $3) and attach it to a wine bottle for a perfect fit!
-For my first DIY hummingbird feeder project, I used glass paint to recreate the popular “confetti glass” look you’ll find in dishware at trendy stores.
+It’s my experience that these almost always leak, and leaks draw ants and bees.
+So I was excited recently to discover that I could use the saucer base from an inexpensive store-bought plastic feeder (mine cost just $3) and attach it to a wine bottle for a perfect fit!
+For my first DIY wine bottle hummingbird feeder project, I used glass paint to recreate the popular “confetti glass” look.
 Here’s how I did it.

-- Plastic hummingbird feeder base (be sure yours fits your glass bottle without leaking – not all bottles will be a good fit to all bases)
+- Plastic hummingbird feeder base (be sure it fits your glass bottle without leaking—not all bottles will be a good fit to all bases)

 - Glass paints in colors of your choice

 - Clean your bottle thoroughly inside and out.
 Remove all labels.
-Wipe down the bottle with rubbing alcohol and allow to dry.
+Wipe down the bottle with rubbing alcohol to remove glue.
+Rinse with water and allow to dry.

-- Using glass paints, apply drops and lines in scattered patterns around the bottle.
+- Using glass paint, apply drops and lines in scattered patterns around the bottle.
 The idea is to make it look like falling confetti.
-TIP: Be sparing with the glass paint, as it will run.
+Tip: Be sparing with the paint, as it will run.
 Squeeze the bottle very gently when applying.